Frequently Asked Questions:

 A: No, you must purchase our Phase 1 cleaning & inspection service before we can evaluate any of your parts.

-A: Only genuine CMC parts are used for any service work we provide; as we can guarantee the quality and consistency of our products.
-While we respect that you may have rounded up replacement parts for your engine, we are not able to use any parts provided to us.
-There are a lot of “mystery parts” on the market and have seen many customers burned by what they believed are the correct parts for a rebuild, just to find out something doesn't fit properly or is of questionable quality.
-Our Phase 1 cleaning & inspections services are used to determine the exact parts needed for a rebuild of any given part.
+A: Only genuine CMC parts are used for any service work we provide, as we can guarantee the quality and consistency of our products.
+While we respect that you may have gathered replacement parts for your engine, we are not able to use any parts provided to us.
+There are many “mystery parts” on the market, and we have seen many customers burned by what they believed were correct parts, only to find out something doesn’t fit properly or is of questionable quality.
+Our Phase 1 cleaning & inspection services determine the exact parts needed for a rebuild.

 A: No, our shop is not equipped to tackle any of the above repairs.